fluxninja/aperture/docs/content/concepts/flow-control/resources/classifier.md

 on request metadata without requiring any changes to your service, if the existing flow labels aren't sufficient.

-To define a classifier, it needs to be added as a resource in a [policy][policies].
+To define a Classifier, it needs to be added as a resource in a [policy][policies].
 It specifies a set of rules to create new flow labels based on request metadata.
 Envoy's [External Authorization][ext-authz] definition is used by Aperture to describe the request metadata, specifically the